 We are going to have to call the Razor E100 the best electric scooter for kids.
 Both durability and affordability, came out either a wash or slightly in favor of the Reverb, however the track record and longevity of the Razor brand, as well as its larger front tire give it the edge in this review.
 Both these fit both as a girls and boys electric scooter.
 They come in cool unisex colors.

-Both units are going to be suitable as a child’s electric scooter, however the slight edge has to go to the Razor E100.
+Both units are going to be suitable for a child’s electric scooter, however, the slight edge has to go to the Razor E100.
 You check out both products on Amazon.